CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ![Netlify site is live](./images/1-11-site-is-live.png)

-(Your timestamps will be different depending on how unreasonably early you wake up.)
+(Your timestamps will be different depending on how unreasonably early you wake up in the morning.)

 Click "< Deploys" to go back to the Deploys tab.
 If you waited for the deployment to complete, at the top in green you'll see the name of your site, with an automatically-assigned set of nonsense words and characters: